Tadamon massacre

 The Tadamon massacre (مجزرة حي التضامن) took place in the vicinity of the Othman Mosque in the Tadamon neighbourhood of the Syrian capital of Damascus, on 16 April 2013 during the Syrian civil war.
-Soldiers affiliated with the Syrian Arab Armed Forces, specifically Branch 227 (Damascus branch) of the Military Intelligence Directorate, killed at least 41 civilians, with the total death toll suspected to be up to 288 people.
+Soldiers affiliated with the Syrian Arab Armed Forces, specifically Branch 227 (Damascus branch) of the Military Intelligence Directorate, killed more than 288 civilians during the massacre.

+One of the videos filmed by the perpetrators was later leaked, showing the killing of 41 civilians.
 Victims were taken to one of the isolated neighborhoods of Damascus and executed one after the other in a mass grave that had been prepared in advance.
-Syrian intelligence officer Major Amjad Yousef (أمجد يوسف) was filmed committing the massacre.
+Ba'athist Syrian intelligence officer Major Amjad Youssef (أمجد يوسف) was filmed committing the massacre.
+In the leaked video, Amjad was shown personally murdering 41 civilians.

 It was first reported in an investigation published in English by the American New Lines Magazine in coordination with Syrian Media collective Al Jumhuriya, in Arabic, and in a report covering the investigation by the British newspaper The Guardian.
+Amjad Youssef, one of the chief perpetrators of the massacre, was arrested in late April 2026.
+Syrian Interior Minister Anas Khattab announced that Amjad was captured during a security operation carried out by the Syrian transitional government.

 Background

 The massacre took place when rebel factions were preparing to enter the capital, Damascus, and start the battle to overthrow the regime.
 At that time, the Syrian regime forces controlled two-thirds of the Al-Tadamon neighborhood, while the opposition controlled the rest of the neighborhood.
 The massacre took place in the southeastern part of the neighborhood, specifically in an area that was close to the line of contact with the opposition on Daaboul Street, opposite the Othman Mosque.